 - Completions.
 Please note if they are non JCU completions you will need to provide a weblink or document to confirm your entry showing date of completion of the student and your status on the supervisory team.

 - Training.
 Please note for any training competed at JCU the GRS will verify the details in LearnJCU.
 All quizzes in all units with no more than one incorrect answer in each is required for Initiate.
 For Update a perfect score is required.

-- Any required reflections associated with the Epigeum materials must be submitted using the Portfolio template available on the site.
+- Epigeum materials must be submitted using the Portfolio Initiate or Elevate templates: